 When are the conferences?
 Are they required?

-There are four three-day weekend (Friday-Sunday) conferences from August to January that will cover five important topics: candidacy, field, finance, communications, and campaign management.
-Fellows are required to attend the first training in order to graduate from the program, and must complete all assignments (which cumulate in a full campaign plan) before graduation.
-Fellows who cannot make it to the last three trainings must work with YP4 staff to compensate for their absence and complete required assignments.
+There are four, three-day weekend (Friday-Sunday) conferences that will cover five important topics: candidacy, field, finance, communications, and campaign management.
+Fellows are required to attend the four weekend trainings and must complete all assignments (which culminate in a full campaign plan) before graduation.

 Where will the conferences be?